01 April 2022

 Women in black dresses and men in tailcoats on stage.

 The Linköping University Male Voice Choir and the Linköping University Women’s Choir – Linnea at the Academic Ceremony, autumn 2021.
 It was actually the former that initiated the latter – as a 25th birthday present to itself.
 Consequently, Linnea also has an anniversary this year.
-Peter Holgersson AB
+Photographer: Peter Holgersson AB

 Christina Hörnell has been Linköping University’s director musices and director of the Linköping University Male Voice Choir since 2014.
 Magnus Broeders is a member of the choir and the head of the anniversary celebration committee.
 Both agree that the Linköping University Male Voice Choir is truly special.